Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 **Objection 2: "Why not just use Google Docs comments?"**

 **Response:**
 > "Google Docs is great for collaboration, but it's not built for approvals.
 You have to copy-paste from ChatGPT, share the link, chase people for decisions, and figure out if 'LGTM' means approved.
-SendVelo gives you dedicated Approve/Reject buttons, email notifications, and a dashboard of all decisions.
+Thumbway gives you dedicated Approve/Reject buttons, email notifications, and a dashboard of all decisions.
 Plus, it stays in ChatGPT—no copy-paste."

 **Proof:**
-- Screenshot comparison: Google Docs comments vs SendVelo approval UI
+- Screenshot comparison: Google Docs comments vs Thumbway approval UI
 - Testimonial from user who switched from Docs

 ---